ericanoronha/ericanoronha/README.md

 # Hello!
-I'm **Erica Noronha**, a Rio de Janeiro based front-end developer.
+I'm **Erica Noronha**, a Brazilian Rio de Janeiro based front-end developer.
-Currently on my final year of college, where I go to for Computer Information Systems.
+Currently on my final year of college, where I go to for Information Systems.
 I'm keen on supporting diversity initiatives and attending to events that help to create a more inclusive community.

 Welcome to my GitHub page ![:)](https://portfolio.ericanoronha.repl.co/img/s2.gif)